-applications have much less stringent requirements for calibration certification.
+Some applications have much less stringent requirements for calibration certification.
 Simple sensitivity measurements at a single frequency may be sufficient; operational verification and certificates of conformance to published specifications may satisfy many plants' calibration needs.
-Reducing the final calibration requirements reduces cost of the manufacturing the sensor and should lower the price for predictive maintenance users.
+Reducing the final calibration requirements reduces the cost of manufacturing the sensor and should lower the price for predictive maintenance users.

 Periodic recalibration may be required by plants with strict certification and traceability requirements.
 It is always recommended that the user has the sensor recalibrated periodically, particularly if the sensor has experienced a very high shock level or extreme temperatures for extended periods of time.
 Some plants develop in-house calibration capabilities for periodically verifying the performance of accelerometers.
-Products are available that provide a set 1g-acceleration level at a fixed frequency for quick sensor checking.
+Products are available that provide a set 1 g-acceleration level at a fixed frequency for quick sensor checking.

 For these reasons, it is recommended that a recalibration cycle be established for each accelerometer.
 This schedule is unique and is based on a variety of factors, such as extent of use, environmental conditions, accuracy requirements, trend information obtained from previous calibration records, contractual regulations, frequency of "cross-checking" against other equipment, manufacturer recommendation, and any risk associated with incorrect readings.
 International standards, such as ISO 10012-1, provide insight and suggested methods for determining recalibration intervals for most measuring equipment.
-With the above information in mind and under "normal" circumstances, IMI conservatively suggests a 12- to 24-month recalibration cycle for most piezoelectric accelerometers.
+With the above information in mind and under "normal" circumstances, a conservative suggestion of 12 to 24 month recalibration cycle for most piezoelectric accelerometers is advised.

-8.1 SENSOR RECALIBRATION
+8.1 SENSOR CALIBRATION